ocelot165/kaiai-web/README.md

 # kAIa chatroom

-This repo contains the frontend and backend code needed to run the kAIa chatroom
+This repo contains the frontend and backend code needed to run the kAIa chatroom for the smoovie-phone ecosystem

 ## Installation